First Strike (1996 film): Distribution

-New Line Cinema re-edited the film, making the following changes: new opening credits sequence with Hong Kong scenery, removal of over 20 minutes of footage, new music composed by J. Peter Robinson and almost all the multi-lingual dialogue (English, Cantonese, Mandarin and Russian) dubbed into English.
+New Line Cinema re-edited the film, making the following changes: new opening credits sequence with Hong Kong scenery, removal of over 20 minutes of footage, new music composed by J. Peter Robinson and almost all the multi-lingual dialogue (English, Cantonese, Mandarin, Russian and Ukrainian) dubbed into English.

-All Mei Ah Entertainment releases, the Japanese Warner Home Video DVD and the Towa laserdisc are the only versions to date that contain the film uncut and without the language dubbing.
+All Mei Ah Entertainment releases, the Japanese Warner Home Video DVD and the Towa laserdisc were the only versions that contain the film uncut and without the language dubbing.
 The Mei Ah releases feature English subtitles.

+A remastered German-exclusive Blu-ray was released by Plaion Pictures on October 24, 2024, featuring both the uncut and US edit versions with English and German subtitles, along with German and Mandarin dubbed audio tracks.

 Commercial reception

 Box office

 First Strike was an enormous box office success in Hong Kong, grossing HK$57,518,795 during its theatrical run.
 It remains Jackie Chan's highest-grossing film in Hong Kong and the third highest-grossing domestic film in Hong Kong film history.